Privacy Policy

 - Analytics services (aggregated usage statistics)

-- Social media platforms (if you choose to connect accounts)
+- Social media platforms (if a Member chooses to connect accounts)

-- Third-party integrations you authorize (accounting software, etc.)
+- Third-party integrations authorized by the Member (accounting software, etc.)

 3.1 To Provide and Improve Services